 Oral appliance therapy can successfully treat sleep apnea by dilating the upper-airway by positioning the mandible forward.
 This prevents upper-airway obstruction during sleep.
 However, the use of oral appliance therapy also has its short-term side effects, such as occlusal discomfort.
+This is why many people are now incorporating jaw-opening exercises into their routines.

 While there have been no studies focused on the prevention of temporomandibular joint and/or masticatory muscle pain, or TMD pain, associated with use of an oral appliance in patients with obstructive sleep apnea.
 A recent study from the Journal of Prosthodontist Research worked to determine the effect of jaw-opening exercises on TMD pain associated with oral appliance therapy in sleep apnea patients.